-WHAT CAN I DO?
+CHAPTER FIVE WHAT CAN I DO?

-Begin your own program by taking Step One from the previous chapter "How It Works."
+Begin your own program by taking Step One from the previous chapter, How It Works.
 When we fully concede to our innermost selves that we are powerless over our addiction, we have taken a big step in our recovery.
 Many of us have had some reservations at this point, so give yourself a break and be as thorough as possible from the start.
 Go on to Step Two, and so forth, and as you go on you will come to an understanding of the program for yourself.
-If you are in an institution of any kind, you have gone through complete withdrawal and have stopped using for the present.
-Now, with a clear mind, try this way of life.
+If you are in an institution of any kind and have stopped using for the present, you can with a clear mind try this way of life.

 Upon release, continue your daily program and contact a member of N.A.
 Do this by mail, by phone, or in person.
 Better yet, come to our meetings.
-Here you will find answers to some of the things that may be disturbing you now.
+Here, you will find answers to some of the things that may be disturbing you now.

 If you are not in an institution, the same holds true.
 Stop using for today.
 Most of us can do for eight or twelve hours what seems impossible for a longer period of time.
 If the obsession or compulsion becomes too great, put yourself on a five minute basis of not using.
-Minutes will grow to hours and hours to days, so you will break the habit and gain some peace of mind.
+Minutes will grow to hours, and hours to days, so you will break the habit and gain some peace of mind.
 The real miracle happens when you realize that the need for drugs has in some way been lifted from you.
-You have stopped using and started to live.
+You have stopped using and have started to live.

 The first step to recovery is to stop using.
-We cannot expect the Program to work for us if our minds and bodies are still clouded by drugs.
+We cannot expect the program to work for us if our minds and bodies are still clouded by drugs.
 We can do this anywhere, even in prison or an institution.
 We do it anyway we can, cold turkey or in a detox, just as long as we get clean.

-Developing the concept of God as we understand Him is a project we can undertake.
+Developing the concept of God as we understand Him is a project that we can undertake.
 We can also use the steps to improve our attitudes.
-Our best thinking is what got us into trouble.
+Our best thinking got us into trouble.
 We recognize the need for change.
-Our disease involves much more than using, and so our recovery must involve much more than simple abstinence.
-Recovery is an active change of our ideas and attitudes.
+Our disease involved much more than just using drugs, so our recovery must involve much more than simple abstinence.
+Recovery is an active change in our ideas and attitudes.

 The ability to face problems is necessary to stay clean.
-If we had problems in the past it is unlikely that simple abstinence will provide the solution to them.
+If we had problems in the past, it is unlikely that simple abstinence will solve these problems.
 Guilt and worry can keep us from living in the here and now.
-The denial of our disease and other reservations keep us sick.
+Denial of our disease and other reservations keep us sick.
 Many of us feel that we cannot possibly have a happy life without drugs.
-We suffer from fear and insanity and feel that there is no escape from using.
-We may fear rejection from our friends if we get clean.
-These feelings are common to the addict seeking recovery.
-We could be suffering from an overly sensitive ego.
-Some of the most common excuses for using are loneliness, self-pity and fear.
+We suffer from fear and insanity and feel that there is no escape from an overly sensitive ego.
+Some of the most common excuses for using are loneliness, self-pity, and fear.
 Dishonesty, close-mindedness, and unwillingness are three of our greatest enemies.
 Self-obsession is the core of our disease.